Condom Cathedral

 Condom Cathedral (Cathédrale Saint-Pierre de Condom) is a Catholic church and former cathedral dedicated to Saint Peter in Condom, Gers, France.
-It was listed as a monument historique in 1840.
-It was formerly the seat of the Bishops of Condom; the diocese was added to the Archdiocese of Auch in 1822.
+It was formerly the seat of the Bishops of Condom in 1822 and has been listed as a monument historique since 1840.
+It was designed at the end of the 15th century and erected from 1506 to 1531, safely making it one of the last major buildings in the Gers region to be constructed in the Southern French Gothic style of southwestern France.